mitboxing/HighVoltage/README.md

-1. We are going to extract market data from Alpaca.
+1. We are going to extract market data from Alpaca into a custome data structure.
-   Filename alpaca-test-BASIC.py.
+   Filename read_structure_Alpaca.py.